 One of the most important ways to improve one's livelihood comes through the acquisition of education and its subsequent return in the labor market.
 As a consequence, the issue of education - and especially how to improve it and bring more access to more people - has been at the center of the policy debate in most countries for quite some time.
-The effect of education on labor market outcomes such as employment and earnings also has received considerable interest in the academic literature, which has confirmed the positive association between education and economic success.
+The effect of education on labor market outcomes, especially earnings, also has received considerable interest in the academic literature, which has confirmed the positive association between education and economic success.